The Orthopedic Treatment Team

 Physical medicine and rehabilitation, also known as physiatry, is a medical specialty

-that involves the process of restoring lost abilities for a person who has been disabled
+that helps to restore lost abilities for a person who has been disabled due to disease,

-as a result of disease, disorder, or injury.
-Physiatry provides integrated, multidisciplinary
+disorder, or injury.
+Physiatry provides integrated, multidisciplinary care aimed at

-care aimed at recovery of the whole person by addressing the patient's physical, psychological,
+recovery of the whole person.
+It does this by addressing the person's physical, psychological,

 medical, vocational, and social needs.
 The doctor who specializes in physical medicine

-A podiatrist specializes in foot care and is licensed to prescribe medicine and perform
+A podiatrist specializes in foot care and is licensed to prescribe medicine and do

-Other providers who specialize in the care of orthopedic conditions may assist your doctor
+Other providers who specialize in the care of orthopedic conditions may help your doctor

-Depending on the specific condition involved, other doctors and healthcare professionals,
+Depending on the specific condition, other doctors and healthcare professionals, such

-such as pain specialists, may be involved in treating orthopedic conditions.
-For example,
+as pain specialists, may be involved in treating orthopedic conditions.
+For instance,

-a neurologist or neurosurgeon may help treat problems involving the spine because
+a neurologist or neurosurgeon may help treat problems affecting the spine because

 of involvement of the spinal cord.
 Occupational therapists may be involved in treating

-conditions that require rehabilitation.
-Occupational therapists often work with physical
+conditions that require rehab.
+Occupational therapists often work with physical therapists.